fshowalter/movielog-archive/features/welcome-back.md

 Hey there, constant reader.
 Frank here.

-It looks like I fell off the review wagon, what with my last post coming over a year ago.
+Confession time.

+My last review was over a year ago.
+The top of my to-review list is a movie I saw almost two years ago.
+And there's over 200 movies after that one.
+I have fallen off the review wagon.

 Sorry about that.
-See, I enjoy writing about movies, but I enjoy watching them even more.
-The trouble is that I can't do both at the same time.
+The trouble is, I enjoy writing about movies, but I enjoy watching them even more.
+But I can't do both at the same time.
 So the more movies I watched, the more my to-review list grew.

+Except, that's not the whole truth.

-I also spent a lot of time tinkering with this site.
+See, I also spent a lot of time tinkering with this site.
 My day job is software development, and I love coding almost as much as I love movies.
 So I went through several design iterations.
 I added splash images, transitions, and client-side sorting and filtering.
 The site looked pretty damn sweet.
 But while I was adding all those features, you know what I wasn't doing?
 Writing reviews.

-Which brings us to today.
-The top of my to-review list is a movie I saw almost two years ago.
-And there's over 200 movies after that one.

 So I'm declaring review bankruptcy.